huyvohcmc/dotfiles/README.md

 $ cd ~/.dotfiles && ./install.sh
 ```

-## Iosevka

-[Iosevka](https://github.com/be5invis/Iosevka) is one of the best programming fonts out there.
-My font configuration is regular Iosevka 16 pt and 575 character width.

-## ZSH plugins

-I only use [zsh-completions](https://github.com/zsh-users/zsh-completions) and [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions).
-You can visit [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) for more useful stuff.

 ## Neovim

 This configuration is maded for Ruby and React development, so you should install [rubocop](https://github.com/bbatsov/rubocop) and [eslint](https://github.com/eslint/eslint) in order for [ALE](https://github.com/w0rp/ale) to work properly: